-Many packages can be exposed to moisture and chemicals as they move through the supply chain to the final mile, which means it's often vital to have highly durable labels that are resistant.
+Many packages can be exposed to moisture and chemicals as they move through the supply chain to the final mile, which means it's often vital to have highly durable labels that are resistant and used in combination with the correct ribbon.

 Many retail companies are already experiencing significant benefits from using inventory management software.
 "Accuracy is 100% today, compared to 85% before implementation.
-It has reduced errors by 90%, improved pick-up times by 95% and improved space allocation by 95%," enthused Kashif Rasheed, WMS project manager at major retail group Union Coop.
+It has reduced errors by 90%, improved pick-up times by 95% and improved space allocation by 95%," enthused Kashif Rasheed, WMS project manager at major retail group, Union Coop.